-During his training he participated in many AO courses, the AO clinical research fellowship as well as an AO Trauma Fellowship in Sao Paulo under the supervisor of Prof. Mauricio Kfuri.
+During his training he participated in many AO courses, the AO clinical research fellowship as well as an AO Trauma Fellowship in Sao Paulo under the supervision of Prof. Mauricio Kfuri.

 Since 2011, shoulder and elbow surgery has been his main interest and he spent more than a year under the supervision of Prof. Christian Gerber in Zürich.